Ready to say goodbye to student loan debt for good? Learn More

 What Is a Goodwill Letter?

-Effective goodwill letters will include an acknowledgment of the borrower’s misstep—a missed payment or a late payment, for example.
-It’s also a good idea to explain to the creditor or collection agency why you missed or were late on your payment.
+It’s important to acknowledge your misstep in the letter and provide a short explanation for why you missed or were late on a payment.
 Perhaps you lost your job, had sudden medical bills, or experienced another financial hardship.
 You can also talk about how the negative impact on your credit score is affecting you.
 Maybe you were denied new credit or are being subject to high interest rates.
 A goodwill letter attempts to connect with creditors on an emotional level, not just a dollars and cents, debtor-creditor level.

 Upsolve Member Experiences